-As Seen On The TODAY Show: 5 Last-Minute DIY Halloween Costumes For The Whole Family (WATCH!)
+As Seen on the TODAY Show: 5 Last-Minute DIY Halloween Costumes for the Whole Family (WATCH!)

 Didn’t catch us earlier on the Today Show?
 Don’t worry about it: We’ve got all the goodness here for your viewing pleasure.
 If you’re stumped on individual costumes for your partner, yourself and your kids — and not interested in having to sort through the leftovers at the Halloween store — why not make it a family-wide Halloween affair with some unique, totally crafty** DIY costumes?**